agapebondservant/springcloudmeetup2020/README.md

 	 - Use the download instructions provided [here](https://www.consul.io/downloads.html) to download the consul binary to your local machine.
 	 - Use the instructions provided [here](https://learn.hashicorp.com/consul/getting-started/install) to install consul.
 	 - Start a consul agent in server mode: ```consul agent -server=true -bootstrap=true -client=0.0.0.0 -ui -data-dir=/tmp/consul```
-	 - Verify that it's running by going [here](localhost:8500) on your browser
+	 - Verify that it's running by going [here](http://localhost:8500) on your browser.

  4. Cd into the root directories for each submodule and run **./mvnw spring-boot:run** to start the service.